hindupuravinash/the-gan-zoo/README.md

 You can also check out the same data in a tabular format with functionality to filter by year or do a quick search by title [here](https://github.com/hindupuravinash/the-gan-zoo/blob/master/gans.tsv).

 Contributions are welcome.
-Add links through pull requests or create an issue to lemme know something I missed or to start a discussion.
+Add links through pull requests in gans.tsv file in the same format or create an issue to lemme know something I missed or to start a discussion.

 Check out [Deep Hunt](https://deephunt.in) - my weekly AI newsletter for this repo as [blogpost](https://medium.com/deep-hunt/the-gan-zoo-79597dc8c347) and follow me on [Twitter](https://www.twitter.com/hindupuravinash).